 Being human in the time of neuroscience and artificial intelligence involve carefully exploring the nexuses of complexity where valid ideas are nevertheless in tension, manifesting subtleties and challenges that must not be overlooked.
 Each page expresses the existing tension(s) between ideas and within each theme, which emerged in the collective discussions, and are then complemented by insights from NHNAI network researchers.

-But participants also recognize that AI’s contribution to education (more inclusion, more access…) very often comes at the expense of physical interaction and human contact, and this concern was almost unanimous in the discussions.
+But participants also recognize that AI’s contribution to education (more inclusion, more access…) very often comes at the expense of face-to-face interaction and human contact, and this concern was almost unanimous in the discussions.
 The availability of online learning materials can also have the negative effect of encouraging students to invest less time in classroom activities, or even prompting some to drop out and home-school, given that everything is now available online, and within everyone’s reach.
-In Portugal and other countries, there is also a risk evoked that younger people, having become accustomed to this new format of online relationships, will become content with these virtual contacts and underestimate their relational, emotional and physical needs, to the point of becoming distant and cold in contact with others.
-According to one participant, we can’t do without real face-to-face interactions when it comes to learning “how to be, how to know and how to act”.
-But beyond this learning, it’s also in physical interactions that empathy, emotion, mutual and reciprocal understanding – in short, the encounter with the other – come into play.
-And, as one participant in Canada pointed out, it is sometimes the presence of a teacher and the transmission of his or her passion and emotions that play an important role in the learner’s motivation and attention, and therefore in his or her learning.
-So school is not just a place for learning, but also a place for sharing, meeting new people, and learning to live together, to help society flourish.
-Through physical interaction, we confront each other, learn social codes and pass on values.
-Digitalized education, or education that takes place too much behind screens, can ultimately run the risk of reinforcing individualism and egoism, which would be a major brake on living together and a threat to social cohesion.
+As evoked in several countries including Portugal, there is also a risk that younger people, having become accustomed to this new format of online relationships, will become content with these virtual contacts and start ignoring their relational, emotional and physical needs, to the point of becoming distant and cold in contact with others.

 Insights from NHNAI academic network: